 Enhancing Economic And Social Resilience Of Earthquake-affected Community In Sindhupalchok (ESRS)

-Enhancing economic and social resilience of earthquake-affected Community in Sindhupalchok (ESRS) is a project funded by Mercy Relief (Republic of Singapore).
-The project is designed building on the outcomes of the phase I and II of the RFF programme in Sindhupalchok district and is in line with the programmatic framework in RFF phase III i.e. focusing on increasing income, employment and building resilient livelihoods.
-ESRS is implemented in Lisankhu Pakhar Rural Municipality (wards 2, 3 and 4).
-The project will run till the end of June 2020 and its impact group consists of 1050 households.
-ESRS mainly tries to capitalize and harness potentials for improving the economic and social resilience of the disaster hit communities in Sindhupalchok.
-The two expected outcomes of the project are: i) earthquake-affected community have increased income and employment opportunities through engagement in agricultural value chains, and ii) enhanced resilience of disaster risk prone communities and households by building local capacity to plan and implement CBDRMPs and LDRMPs.
+Enhancing Economic and Social Resilience of Earthquake-affected Communities in Sindhupalchok (ESRS) was a project funded by Mercy Relief (Republic of Singapore).
+The project was designed to build on the outcomes of Phases I and II of the RFF programme in Sindhupalchok district and was in line with the programmatic framework in RFF phase III, i.e., focusing on increasing income, employment, and building resilient livelihoods.
+ESRS was implemented in Lisankhu-Pakhar Rural Municipality (Wards 2, 3, and 4).
+The project ran until the end of June 2020, with its impact group consisting of 1,050 households.

 Project Details